 Storage and life of the bar: To extend the life of the bar, store it where it can dry quickly after use and where it doesn't get regular spray from the faucet.
 We store ours on a draining dish beside the sink.
 My own trick is storing it standing on one of its edges.
 It makes it easier to get off the dish where it lives after it dries.

-Size: Small one is roughly 3.5 ounce And large one is roughly 4.0+ bars.
+Size: Large bars are roughly 4 ounces.
 These are made by hand in small batches and hand cut by cool women, not machines.
 This means bars can vary a tiny bit.
-We keep anything smaller than 3.3 oz (small bars) for ourselves and our families, to give away as free samples to people who order from us, and to give as gifts to neighbors in need (last year it was soaps to a local homeless shelter and to healthcare frontline staff at my mom's memory care home).
+We keep anything smaller than 3.8 oz for ourselves and our families, to give away as free samples to people who order from us, and to give as gifts to neighbors in need (last year it was soaps to a local homeless shelter and to healthcare frontline staff at my mom's memory care home).
 We're not machines, people, nor do we want to be. :-)

-Ingredients: coconut oil, Whidbey peppermint and spearmint infused into organic olive oil, dried lemon zest, sodium hydroxide, and lemon essential oil.
+Ingredients: Coconut oil, Whidbey peppermint and spearmint infused into organic olive oil for 6 to 8 weeks, dried lemon zest, sodium hydroxide, and lemon essential oil.

 Gratitude: Deep bow to lemon trees, and sunshine, and mother earth, and every single human who loves, grows, picks, selects, and moves lemons from California to Washington state so we can enjoy and use these lemons in season during the winter here.
 I've tried and failed--three times--to grow my own hardy improved meyer lemon tree here in western Washington.
 Some day wellhave a wee green house where I will have the right environment and will get my own tree to thrive and grow! :-)